AkashChandra-02/InvernessSoccer/README.md

 I worked on and off of the website during the school year, and during the 2020 COVID-19 quarantine, I was able to finish it some more.
 As of 5/6/2020, it is not finished.

-The two zip folders are prevois versions of the website.
+The two zip folders are previous versions of the website.
 These were created as a backup incase my computer died.